-\$ isql -Urecovery_account -Precovery_account_password [-Sserver] -idg4msql_tx.sql database that you want to access through the gateway.
+\$ isql -Urecovery_account -Precovery_account_password [-Sserver] -idg4msql_tx.sql which the gateway is installed.
+You must run this script on each SQL Server database that you want to access through the gateway.
 Use isql to execute the script, as follows:

 9.6 Create SQL Server Views for Data Dictionary Support